Turner’s grand slam lifts US over Venezuela, into WBC semis

 “Unfortunately, this is baseball,” Venezuela manager Omar López said.
 “We have to accept this and as men we have to keep our heads up.
 It is not easy, especially when they came back in the game.”

-Venezuela took a 6-5 lead in a four-run fifth after Ronald Acuña Jr.’s sacrifice fly to deep center field.
+Venezuela took a 6-5 lead in a four-run fifth after Ronald Acuña Jr.’s sacrifice fly to deep center.

 Salvador Perez drove in the tying run with a line-drive double that sneaked just inside the left-field foul line.

-Arraez hit a two-run drive to right field in the first, his first home run in his new home park, and added another in the seventh to give Venezuela a two-run lead.
+Arraez hit a two-run drive to right field in the first off Lance Lynn, his first home run in his new home park, and added another high off the right field foul pole in the seventh against Bednar to give Venezuela a two-run lead.
 Arraez, the reigning AL batting champion, was traded to the WBC host Miami Marlins this offseason after four seasons in Minnesota.

-Bard replaced starter U.S. starter Lance Lynn with a 5-2 lead in the fifth and loaded the bases with two walks, an infield hit and the pitch that injured Altuve.
+Bard replaced Lynn with a 5-2 lead in the fifth and loaded the bases with two walks, an infield hit and the pitch that injured Altuve.

-Bard was pulled after Gleyber Torres scored on a wild pitch to make it 5-3.
-Venezuela added its last three runs against Jason Adam, who managed to get out of the inning in 10 pitches.
+Bard was pulled after Gleyber Torres scored on a wild pitch to make it 5-3 and Arraez hit an RBI groundout against Jason Adam.

 The U.S. hit five straight singles to start the game.
 Betts led off the first with an infield single, then the speedster raced from first to third on Trout’s single to center, scoring when he forced a throwing error by Acuña.